A comprehensive look into the accuracy of SpEC binary black hole waveforms: Introduction

 Switching to asymmetric accuracy metrics that capture the absolute error, we explore \emph{relative waveform amplitude and phase differences} in Sec.~\ref{sec:asymmetric_analysis}.
 These are computed per waveform mode as opposed to the full waveform.
 We consider the dominant $(2,2)$ mode and subdominant $(2,1)$ and $(3,3)$ modes, which are most relevant for asymmetric systems, e.g., precessing spins or unequal masses binaries.
-There is \emph{no evidence of asymmetric errors in the waveform modes' amplitude and phases across the SXS Catalog}.
+There is \emph{no evidence of asymmetric errors in the waveform modes' amplitude and phases across the SXS catalog}.
 Roughly the same amount of simulations have positive and negative amplitude or phase differences between resolutions and for all modes.
 However, like with the generalized mismatch, we find a \emph{positive correlation between the magnitude of the phase difference and the amount of precessing spin}.

+This work systematically examines correlations between waveform accuracy and parameter space, especially asymmetric numerical errors as a function of BBH parameters, across an extensive catalog of NR waveforms.
 Although our results are obtained with simulations of the \texttt{SpEC} code, we propose these metrics for a detailed assessment of the accuracy of other NR codes or waveform models.
 We conclude in Sec.~\ref{sec:discussion}.